» The UKAS Response to COVID-19

 The Ongoing Need for Confidence

 To assist our customers UKAS has adopted a collaborative approach to assessments as far as possible, without affecting its independence as the National Accreditation Body for the United Kingdom.
-To help conformity assessment bodies prepare for remote assessments, UKAS has held a series of free technical webinars and produced guidance and FAQ documents, all of which are available to view/download on the UKAS website.
+To help conformity assessment bodies prepare for remote and blended assessments, UKAS has held a series of free technical webinars and produced guidance and FAQ documents, all of which are available to view/download on the UKAS website.

 How Remote Assessments are Conducted